GSA/digitalgov.gov/content/post/2014-05-28-the-api-briefing-fdas-pillbox-unlocking-valuable-government-health-information-through-apis.md

 date: 2014-05-28 1:35:08 -0400
-title: 'The API Briefing\: NIH&amp;#8217;s Pillbox &ndash; Unlocking Valuable Government Health Information through APIs'
+title: 'The API Briefing\: NIH&amp;#8217;s Pillbox — Unlocking Valuable Government Health Information through APIs'
 summary: 'The Food and Drug Administration collects drug labeling information for human prescription, over-the-counter, homeopathic, and veterinary products through a special markup language called &ldquo;Structured Product Labeling&rdquo; (SPL).&nbsp; The database created from the SPL submissions is a treasure trove of health information that is valuable to'
 authors: [bbrantley]
 categories: